-1. Introduction
+1.0 Introduction

-The I.T.
-Protocol, which follows, is in force for a number of reasons, the most important of which are:-
+The ICT Protocol, which follows, is in force for a number of reasons, the most important of which are:-

 - To protect the Authority and its Members from prosecution.
 This can involve Data Protection, software usage, security and virus issues. - To protect the assets owned by the Authority.
 These assets include not only software and hardware but also data. - To standardise the working environment.
-This will allow every computer to operate the same, wherever you are located. - To streamline iPad procedures, giving users a faster response to faults. - To enable Members to carry out their duties safely and more effectively.
+This will allow every computer to operate the same, wherever you are located. - To streamline ICT equipment procedures, giving users a faster response to faults. - To enable Members to carry out their duties safely and more effectively.

-Remember the I.T.
-Protocol is a tool to help all users of Information Technology and is not intended to restrict you in carrying out your normal Council activities.
+The ICT Protocol is a tool to help all users of Information Technology and is not intended to restrict you in carrying out your normal Council activities.
+South Derbyshire District Council provides Members with ICT equipment to reduce costs and improve productivity.